Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 - Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are second in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive squad in the NBA, giving up 109.8 points per game.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.

-- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the league.
+- The Heat are the 14th-ranked squad in the league, conceding 25.6 assists per game.

-- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per game.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Bruce Brown vs. the Heat